ricardodanganan/GamePerformanceMonitoring-Dashboard/README.md

 ---

-## Features
+## 🚀 Features

+✅ **Real-Time System Monitoring**
-✅ **Real-time performance tracking** – Monitor CPU, GPU, RAM, VRAM, disk usage, temperatures, and network latency using PowerShell scripts.
+Track CPU, GPU, RAM, VRAM, Disk usage, temperatures, and network latency in real-time using efficient PowerShell scripts.

-✅ **System alerts for overheating & resource overuse** – Visual and sound alerts using toast notifications when resource thresholds are exceeded.
+✅ **Smart Alerts for Performance Bottlenecks**
+Custom toast notifications with sound and visual cues are triggered when CPU/GPU usage, RAM, temperatures, or latency exceed optimal thresholds.

+✅ **Cross-Platform Desktop Application**
-✅ **Standalone desktop app** – Powered by Electron, the dashboard runs as a native Windows application without needing a browser or localhost.
+Built with Electron, the dashboard runs as a standalone Windows desktop app—no browser or localhost needed.

+✅ **In-Game Performance Overlay (FPS HUD)**
-✅ **In-game overlay (FPS HUD)** – Display real-time FPS, CPU/GPU usage, and temperatures inside an always-on-top overlay window.
+Lightweight always-on-top overlay displays live FPS, CPU/GPU usage, and temperatures without interrupting gameplay.

+✅ **Historical Metrics & Data Export**
-✅ **Historical performance tracking** – Logs system data into a local SQLite database with support for CSV/JSON exports by time range.
+System performance is logged into a local SQLite database with support for CSV export by selected time ranges (1hr, 12hr, 24hr).

+✅ **Grafana Integration for Pro Insights**
-✅ **Grafana integration** – Open Grafana dashboard with real-time metrics visualization and historical trends.
+Launch an external Grafana dashboard to visualize real-time and historical data with advanced filtering.

-✅ **Background customization** – Switch between animated backgrounds for a personalized dashboard experience.
-✅ **Steam API integration (Planned)** – Detect installed Steam games for future optimization features.
-✅ **Game optimization (Planned)** – Use machine learning to provide tailored performance recommendations (future enhancement).
+✅ **Animated UI with Background Switching**
+Customize your dashboard experience with togglable animated video backgrounds and smooth transitions.

+✅ **Steam Game Library Integration**
+Displays your Steam game collection along with total playtime and icons using the Steam Web API.

+✅ **RAWG API Game Spec Detection**
+Fetches game system requirements from the RAWG API and displays both minimum and recommended specs.

+✅ **Hardware Comparison (RAM, CPU, GPU)**
+Compares your PC’s specs to each game’s requirements and highlights if your system meets, exceeds, or falls below requirements.

+🧠 **Game Optimization Assistant (Planned)**
+Future enhancement: Integrate intelligent recommendations to optimize game settings based on your system’s capabilities.

 ---